Måløy: History

 Måløy was founded as a trading center on the small island of Moldøen, or Måløya, on the Ulvesundet strait between Vågsøy island and the mainland.
 As trade flourished, the town gradually moved to the larger island of Vågsøy, while keeping the name of the smaller island.
 This is the cause of some confusion, although the smaller island is today often known as "Lisje-Måløyna" (literally smaller Måløy) or "Øyna" (literally the island).
 During World War II, it was used as a German coastal fortress, which led to the eradication of all settlement on the island to make room for the fortress, and as a result of Operation Archery in December 1941.

 Måløy was the administrative centre of the old Sør-Vågsøy Municipality which existed from 1910 until 1964, and it was then made the administrative centre of the new Vågsøy Municipality which was created in 1964.
 In 2020, Vågsøy was merged with Flora Municipality to form the new Kinn Municipality.
 At that time, Måløy lost its administrative centre status.

 Townscape

 The town square in Måløy has a monument remembering the citizens of Sør-Vågsøy Municipality and Davik Municipality who died in World War II.
 Another monument, located elsewhere in the town, is a memorial to Martin Linge, the only Norwegian who died during Operation Archery.
 Few streets in Måløy are named; most, especially the ones on the hillside, are only numbered.

+Climate

+Måløy has an oceanic climate (Köppen classification: Cfb).
+Måløy has mild, rainy winters, small diurnal temperature differences and is windy.
+Although the village is slightly sheltered by the terrain compared to the nearby Kråkenes lighthouse, which holds the record for the strongest winds in Norway.
+There is no meteorological station with a long recording history in the village itself, but the stations at Kråkenes and Refvika have recordings since the 90's.
+Måløy has slightly colder winters and warmer summers than Kråkenes as a result of its more inland location.
+Måløy experiences a significant seasonal lag because of its location close to the Norwegian sea.